Rational coordination with no communication or conventions: Pure win-lose coordination games

+Intuitively, this reflects the idea that, when following a structural protocol one acts independently of the names of choices and names (or ordering) of player roles.\footnote{In the definition of \WLC games, player roles appear as (naturally ordered) indices $i$.
+However, this presentation is only for technical convenience, and player roles could instead be called, e.g., ``white'', ``black'' etc.} Thus, following a structural protocol, one cannot tell the difference between choices that are structurally equivalent.
+Hereafter, unless otherwise specified, we only consider structural protocols.

-It is worth noting that if we considered a framework where \WLC games were presented so that the names of the choices and players could be used to define an ordering (of the players and their choices), things would trivialize because it would be easy to win all games by the prenegotiated agreement to always choose the lexicographically least tuple from the winning relation.
+It is worth noting that if we considered a framework where \WLC games were presented so that the names of the choices and players could always be used to uniquely define an ordering (of the players and their choices), solving games could be trivialised by using the pre-negotiated agreement to always choose the lexicographically least tuple from the winning relation.
+For more on solving coordination games with names or ordering of choices, see~\cite{DBLP:conf/eumas/GorankoKR17}.